isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        }
    }

-The command updates subnet "2001:db8:1::/64" with id 243 by changing the valid lifetime, adding or changing the subnet level option 23 ("dns-servers"), by adding or changing parameters of the pool "2001:db8:1::1-2001:db8:1::10", by adding or changing the pool level option 31 ("sntp-servers"), by adding or changing parameters of the pd-pool "2001:db8:2::" with prefix-len 48 and by adding or changing the pd-pool level option 22 ("sip-server-addr").
+The command updates subnet "2001:db8:1::/64" with ID 243 by changing the valid lifetime, by adding or changing the subnet level option 23 ("dns-servers"), by adding or changing parameters of the pool "2001:db8:1::1-2001:db8:1::10", by adding or changing the pool level option 31 ("sntp-servers"), by adding or changing parameters of the pd-pool "2001:db8:2::" with prefix-len 48, and by adding or changing the pd-pool level option 22 ("sip-server-addr").

 .. isccmd:: subnet4-delta-del